hoprnet/ethereum-provider/README.md

 Ethereum provider
 =========

-This repository provides an ansible playbook to install and Ethereum provider on Debian based linux machines.
-The Ethereum provider can work with Gnosis XDai or Goerli networks.
+This repository provides an Ansible playbook to install a highly scalable, available and performant Ethereum RPC provider on Debian based linux machines.
+It comprises multiple load balancers and multiple Nethermind (execution layer) full nodes.

+We also provide deployments for Gnosis Chain (previously known as xDai) and Goerli networks.
-[Hoprnet](https://hoprnet.org/) has deployed this playbook into his infrastructure and it is available publicly to anyone at these endpoints:
+At [HOPR](https://hoprnet.org/) we have deployed this playbook into our infrastructure and it is available publicly to anyone at these endpoints:
 * https://primary.gnosis-chain.rpc.hoprtech.com
 * https://secondary.gnosis-chain.rpc.hoprtech.com
 * https://primary.goerli-chain.rpc.hoprtech.com
 * https://secondary.goerli-chain.rpc.hoprtech.com

-The [Hoprnet](https://github.com/hoprnet/hoprnet) protocol is already using these ethereum provider endpoints and has no dependenecy with other third party providers.
+The [HOPR](https://github.com/hoprnet/hoprnet) protocol is already using these Ethereum provider endpoints and has no dependenecy with other third party providers.

-This repo takes into consideration that you might need to provide a high availability service, and that's why we use an [HAProxy](http://www.haproxy.org/) to perform the load balancing across multiple [Nethermind Ethereum](https://nethermind.io) clients that are in charge of synchronizing the Gnosis Chain network.
+This repo aims at providing a high availability service, and that's why we use an [HAProxy](http://www.haproxy.org/) to perform the load balancing across multiple [Nethermind Ethereum](https://nethermind.io) clients that are pre-configured to run the Gnosis Chain network.
 The frontends defined at HAProxy are configured with SSL.

-This repository is shipped with the configuration of Gnosis XDai and Goerli chains but more endpoints could be provided easily by :
+This repository is shipped with the configuration of Gnosis Chain and Goerli chains but more endpoints could be provided easily by:
 * Modifying the [nethermind.yaml](./playbooks/nethermind.yaml) to invoke an additional `hopr.nethermind` role by specify other values
 * Modifying the [haproxy.yaml](./playbooks/haproxy.yaml) to add more domain at the list.
 Be sure that you add as well the specific domain name at the corresponding `./inventories/hosts_vars/primary` and `./inventories/hosts_vars/secondary`.

 Architecture
 ------------
-The next diagram shows the infrastructure example that is deployed for Gnosis XDai.
+The below diagram shows the infrastructure example that is deployed for Gnosis Chain:
 ![Gnosis xDai infrastructure](./diagram.png "Gnosis xDai infrastructure")

 An equivalent infrastructure has been deployed to Goerli

-Test endpoints
+Public endpoints
 ------------

-Gnosis XDai
+Gnosis Chain
 ```
 curl -H "Origin: http://primary.gnosis-chain.rpc.hoprtech.com" -X POST --data '{"jsonrpc":"2.0","method":"eth_chainId","params":[],"id":67}' https://primary.gnosis-chain.rpc.hoprtech.net
 ```